 The theatre hosts the аnnual international theatre festival Crossroads Stage.
 It also carried on the traditional hosting by the previous Rhodopi Drama Theatre of the Rhodopi International Theatre Laboratory – an annual summer gathering of theatre practitioners and scholars, which allows professional participants to work with and train students and each other in distinct approaches from around the world.

 The Plovdiv Drama produces 8 new shows each season and rotates over 20 titles each month.
-The repertoire includes both Bulgarian and foreign titles of all genres by modern and classic authors.
+The repertoire includes both Bulgarian and foreign titles of all genres by contemporary and classical authors.

 In 2007-2010 Plovdiv Drama Theatre was a participant in the major project Black/North SEAS funded by the EU “Culture” Programme.
 SEAS was a European platform for intersecting arts with other sectors of society.
 The primary focus was the creation and distribution of interdisciplinary artworks on a transnational basis.
 Cultural operators, artists, public officials and scientists were connected in a four-year long multi-lateral cooperation stretching from the North Sea to the Black Sea.
 Plovdiv Drama’s unique street performance Suitcases was presented in Bulgaria, Istanbul, England, Sweden, Norway, Denmark, and Slovenia.
 The theatre has participated in several smaller-scale EU projects in the last few years.